 Certain industries commonly partner with answering services, too.
 Ambs works most with industries such as:

-- Healthcare services – from physician practices to home care providers
+- Healthcare organizations – from physician practices to home care providers

 - Professional services – from attorneys to real estate agents

-- Service companies – from plumbers to IT providers
+- Service companies – from Mechanical contractors to IT Managed Service Providers